 We have a wide range of toys and equipment at our nursery.
 Unless we specifically request otherwise your child should not bring any of their own toys to nursery.
 If they do bring toys with them, we accept no responsibility for any loss or damage to those toys.

-In Mathematics we will be using and identifying numbers.
-We will be matching and creating our own digits to represent quantity.
+In Mathematics we will be recalling our numbers for 1 to 10.
+We will be matching numerals to quantities.

 In addition to our exciting Ark Farm visit on Tuesday, we will be ask the children to 'tell us a story' to find out all about the stories they can remember.

 Next week we will be spending two weeks looking at the book 'Owl Babies' by Martin Wadell.